duncanam/particle_interactions_puzzle/README.md

 would be a good crate candidate to do this calc if we wanted to expand it in the future.

+#### Optimization
+For the optimization problem, `optimize.rs` was leveraged.
+Inside, we use `argmin`, a numerical optimization and root solving crate.
+From this, we use the Nelder-Mead method to actually perform the optimization of the noise parameter.
+I like Nelder-Mead because it's extremely robust, as it marches a simplex around the domain and doesn't fall off numerical cliffs easily.
+It's also a multidimentional optimizer, which is required for this problem.
+The gotcha of this optimizer is that the initial simplex selection is important, and makes it sensitive to local minima.
+The residual function fed to Nelder-Mead to optimize is simply taking a simulation slightly on each side of the target noise, and minimizing when the delta of both sides is fairly large.
+Decreasing the target noise offsets will incur greater accuracy at the cost of requiring more iterations.
+A reasonable default of 5% on each side was selected.

 #### Types
 `types.rs` introduces zero-cost (removed by LLVM at compile-time) type wrappers that give us type stability so we don't mix up floats when passing them around the codebase.